rsnemmen/riaf-sed/README.md

-## Example of how to run in "parallel"
+## Doing many model realizations "in parallel"

 If you are fitting a SED, you need to explore many models and combinations of parameters.
+Unfortunately, we do not have yet any MCMC fitting that does this automatically for you.
 Here is how I usually run the ADAF models in parallel ("dumb parallelization").
 I created three folders inside `adaf_code/perl` named `run01`, `run02` and `run03`.
 Inside each of these folders there is a parameter file `in.dat`.

 I open one terminal with three tabs corresponding to each folder (or three terminals).
 Then I edit the three input files corresponding to a set of models, and finally run the program at the same time in each terminal.
 Hence why "dumb parallelization".

 The image below shows a screenshot of OS X during a typical parallel run.
-This is especially useful in multi-core/multi-processor architectures since Feng's code is serial and it would take a (perhaps) considerable amount of effort to make it parallel.

 ![OS X running code in parallel](./osxparallel.png =300x)